There's always something fun to do.

 This Independence Day celebration kicks off in the Town of Hope Mills with a traditional parade in the morning.
 In the evening, the celebration continues at Hope Mill's Municipal Park with great entertainment, good food, children's games, a horseshoe tournament, vendors, and a fireworks show.

-Fort Bragg's 4th of July Celebration
+Fort Bragg July 4th Celebration

 Website